sedostheatre/sedos.co.uk/input/shows/2023-titanic.md

       <div class="video-responsive"><?# YouTube 8ErF0q2cc9I /?></div>

       <div class="video-responsive"><?# YouTube vApAK6Iz7iw /?></div>
+  - order: 5
+    title: REVIEWS
+    body: >-
+      >A triumph.
+Somehow, Directors Louise Roberts and Rob Archibald have managed to move their 33 strong cast around this small space with great stagecraft and not a little ingenuity, making good use of an entrance created from an opening in the seating block… There are no weak performances here… It is a privilege to hear this score sung and played so well, and to see the piece produced so impressively in a small space.
+      Highly recommended.

+      ><footer><cite><a target="_blank" href="https://www.sardinesmagazine.co.uk/review/titanic-the-musical-3/">Titanic, 2023, Sardines (*****)</a></cite></footer>
 metaTitle: Titanic plays at the Bridewell Theatre from 23 November-2 December 2023
 metaDescription: Titanic is part of Sedos’ 2023 London season and plays at the Bridewell Theatre from 23 November-2 December 2023.
 Epic and majestic, with